piyushsjsu/CMPE-283-A3/README.md

    * Harsh Patel (016567005)
       * Configured the VM to enable nested virtualization and to make builds faster and increased storage space.
       * Cloned the linux repo and configured it correctly for the current VM installed all the required modules to build it.
-      * Modified the vmx.c file to count total number of exits and to find total cycles.
+      * Modified the vmx.c file to count total number of exits and to find total cycles for all types of exits.
       * Built and installed the modified kernel and verified if it is correctly installed.
       * Wrote some of the steps on how to perform this assignment.
 <br/>